As one of the most popular cruise ports in the Caribbean, you’ll find more things to do on Cozumel than you could possibly squeeze into one day.

 “There are no restrictions on travel for U.S. government employees in Quintana Roo state, which include tourist areas in: Cancun, Cozumel, Playa del Carmen, Tulum, and the Riviera Maya.”

-Notably, a 2018 analysis of crime rates in major mexican tourist destinations like Cancun, placed violent crime rates as comparable to Washington D.C. and Philadelphia.
+Notably, many analyses of crime rates in major Mexican tourist destinations like Cancun and Cozumel, placed violent crime rates as comparable to Washington D.C. and Philadelphia.
 And less than cities such as New Orleans and Baltimore.

 To put things in perspective, most parts of Mexico that contain the popular tourist destinations currently have a “Level 2” travel advisory.
 Which on the State Department’s scale means “exercise increased caution.”
 As of this writing, these are some of the other popular tourist countries that also carry “Level 2” travel advisories: